 The wait is over!
 Now you can listen to audiobooks on Otto Radio!

-Your podcast app is now a library at the tips of your fingers, with more than 40,000 audiobook titles.
-Fiction and non-fiction bestsellers, rare books, classics, we have audiobooks for all tastes.
+Your podcast app is now a library at your fingertips, with more than 55,000 audiobook titles.
+Fiction and non-fiction bestsellers, rare books, classics – we have audiobooks for all tastes.

-We became specialists in finding you the right podcast recommendations according to your tastes and listening habits.
+We find you the right podcasts according to your tastes and listening habits.
 And we are doing the same with audiobooks!
 You can start listening to audiobooks on your Otto Radio app right away.

 Audiobooks are an excellent source of information and entertainment while you commute, exercise, cook, or simply relax.
 Don’t know where to start?
 Here are a few suggestions.

 This is the novel Jane Austen would write if she lived in 21st century California.
 Karen Joy Fowler tells the story of six people who meet for their love of literature.
 In the course of six months, marriages are tested, affairs begin, unsuitable arrangements become suitable, and love happens.
 Jane Austen Book Club is a delightful comedy about modern relationships.